aymane-omari/aymane-omari/README.md

 ## Hi 👋 I'm Aymane

-## Most of my repositories are private, but feel free to reach out for data science projects!
+## Most of my repositories are private, but feel free to reach out for data science, computational social science, and data engineering projects!

-# **Aymane Omari - README**
+# **Where you can reach out**
-📧 aymane.omari@nyu.edu
+📧 aymane.omari@nyu.edu (NYU'26)
-📞 +971543214207
 🌐 [Linkedin](https://www.linkedin.com/in/aymane-omari/)

-# **Education**
-🎓 New York University
-August 2022 - Present
-B.S in Computer Science & Economics

-🎓 Lycée Français International Louis Massignon
-August 2019 - June 2022
-French Baccalaureate, Highest Honors

-# **Some of the work I did!**
+# **Some of the work I did!
+Reach out for collabs!**
 ### Internships
 - **LD Talent** - Brand Ambassador (August 2023 - Present)
   - LD Talent is a tool that helps find diverse vetted developers or designers, facilitating in an efficient and transparent way while minimizing costs.